Norada Real Estate Investments

 Investor Share of Home Sales 2022

-Real estate is getting increasingly popular among investor groups in 2022.
+Real estate is getting increasingly popular among investor groups.
 Investors bought more properties last year since home prices grew quickly and there were fewer homes for sale.
 They are eyeing growing prices because rental payments are also soaring, which encourages investors who want to rent out the houses they purchase.
 Many individuals who cannot locate a home to purchase are compelled to rent as a result of the housing supply constraint.
 In addition, investors who “flip” properties stand to make a substantial return as housing values increase.”

 In the fourth quarter of the previous year, real estate investors acquired 18.4% of U.S. houses, according to Redfin.
 It was 12.6% a year ago and 17.4% in the third quarter.
 Although investor market share touched a record in the fourth quarter, the number of properties acquired by investors fell 9.1% from the third-quarter peak.
 In the fourth quarter, investors acquired 80,293 properties, up 43.9% year-over-year.
 Third-quarter investor house acquisitions were 75.3% cash.
 So, how are investors performing this year?
 Here's the summary of the latest Realtor.com® Investor Report for 2022.